 Can I recognize stainless steel by doing the magnet test?

-No, this test which is often done to check the magnetism of stainless steel to recognize if a metallic material is stainless steel or not, is not valid.
+No, this test which is often done to check the magnetism of stainless steel to recognize if a metallic material is a stainless steel or not, is not valid.
 Not all steels are magnetic. since austenitic steels, although they contain iron, do not have magnetism due to the molecular arrangement of iron when mixed with carbon.